quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 If parsing the Version Information failed (for example, if it is too short or if its length is not divisible by four), then the endpoint MUST close the connection; if the connection was using QUIC version 1, that connection closure MUST use a transport error of type TRANSPORT_PARAMETER_ERROR.
+If an endpoint receives a Chosen Version equal to zero, or any Other Version equal to zero, it MUST treat it as a parsing failure.

 Every QUIC version that supports version negotiation MUST define a method for closing the connection with a version negotiation error.
 For QUIC version 1,